LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/questions.md

 <img style="width:400px" src="img/ConvoBuilder/questions_quickReply2.png" alt="">

 Details vary by channel.
 For example, Apple Messages for Business does not support Quick Reply, but other channels do, and each behaves slightly differently.
 As one example, in Facebook Messenger, a Quick Reply question can have a maximum of 13 options.
-Consult the channel-specific documentation that's discussed [here](conversation-builder-interactions-interaction-basics.html#general-guidelines-and-best-practices).
+Consult these [guidelines and best practices](conversation-builder-interactions-interaction-basics.html#general-guidelines-and-best-practices).

 <img style="width:600px" src="img/ConvoBuilder/questions_quickReply3.png" alt="">